MichaelSalata/MichaelSalata/README.md

 # 👨‍💻 About Me
-I'm a recent Data Engineering Bootcamp graduate welcoming job opportunities and offers to collaborate.
+Just finished a Data Engineering Bootcamp and exploring exciting job opportunities and collaborations!
+My interests are in building scalable data pipelines, automating workflows with Airflow, and working with big data tools like Spark and BigQuery.

  [LinkedIn](https://www.linkedin.com/in/michael-salata-6115a926/)

 # 📊 Projects in 2025